KaiNorberg/PatchworkOS/README.md

 # PatchworkOS [![License](https://img.shields.io/badge/licence-MIT-green)](https://github.com/Kaj9296/PatchworkOS/blob/main/LICENSE)

-**Keep in mind that Patchwork is currently in a very early stage of development.**
+**Keep in mind that Asym is currently in a very early stage of development.**

 ## Features

   - Multicore 64bit monolithic kernel
+  - Asymmetric multiprocessing
   - Custom UEFI bootloader
   - More to be added...